Mantra Meditation

 Do you feel like you think too much, or that your thoughts are driving you crazy?
 Mantra meditation may be one way to help.

-Mantra meditation tends to slow down the mind, and cool out the thinking process.
-Many people report it to leave them feeling centered, refreshed, and relaxed.
+Mantra meditation tends to slow down the mind, and cool down the thinking process.
+Many people report it leaves them feeling centered, refreshed, and relaxed.

 Method